SEC v. Jarkesy

-First, the enforcement of Dodd Frank's civil penalties for securities fraud in the SEC's administrative proceedings violated the Seventh Amendment's guarantee of a jury trial because (a) the case involved traditional common law claims (fraud), (b) civil penalties are a legal remedy to which the Seventh Amendment attaches, thus (c) the claims are not a matter of public rights that can be adjudicated in administrative proceedings on the mere basis the government is the plaintiff; Second, under the first clause of Article I, where "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives," Dodd Frank's broad grant of unfettered discretion to the SEC to choose between enforcing identical claims in either federal district court or its own administrative tribunal violated the Nondelegation Doctrine because (a) the assignment of claims to a non-Article III tribunal is an Article I power, and (b) Congress provided—as the SEC conceded—no intelligible principle to the SEC.
+First, the enforcement of Dodd Frank's civil penalties for securities fraud in the SEC's administrative proceedings violated the Seventh Amendment's guarantee of a jury trial because (a) the case involved traditional common law claims (fraud), (b) civil penalties are a legal remedy to which the Seventh Amendment attaches, thus (c) the claims are not a matter of public rights that can be adjudicated in administrative proceedings on the mere basis the government is the plaintiff; Second, under the first clause of Article I, where "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives," Dodd Frank's broad grant of unfettered discretion to the SEC to choose between enforcing identical claims in either federal district court or its own administrative tribunal violated the nondelegation doctrine because (a) the assignment of claims to a non-Article III tribunal is an Article I power, and (b) Congress provided—as the SEC conceded—no intelligible principle to the SEC.
 Third, the two layers of for-cause removal protections of ALJs violated Article II's Take Care Clause.

+The United States Supreme Court issued its decision in June 2024, and in a 6-3 opinion, ruled that those charged with civil penalties by the SEC have the right to a jury trial, under the Seventh Amendment, but did not consider the other questions raised.

 Background

-Prior to the Dodd-Frank Wall Street Reform and Consumer Protection Act, only registered entities like broker-dealers or licensed investment advisers were subject to the Investment Advisers Act's administrative enforcement provisions.
-In response to the 2008 market crash, Congress purported to empower the SEC to impose harsh civil penalties against any private citizen through its own administrative adjudications with only limited, after-the-fact review by a federal court of appeals.
+Prior to the Dodd-Frank Wall Street Reform and Consumer Protection Act, only registered entities such as broker-dealers or licensed investment advisers were subject to the Investment Advisers Act's administrative enforcement provisions.
+In response to the Great Recession, Congress purported to empower the SEC to impose harsh civil penalties against any private citizen through its own administrative adjudications with only limited, after-the-fact review by a federal court of appeals.
 Dodd-Frank effectively bestowed to the SEC "coextensive" authority with federal court to impose civil penalties.

 In 2007 and 2009, George Jarkesy created two small hedge funds totaling $24 million that invested in bridge loans to start-up companies, equity investments principally in microcap companies, and life settlement policies.
 Jarkesy brought in Patriot28 LLC as an investment advisor to these funds.
-In part due the 2008 market collapse, the funds lost value, and Jarkesy and Patriot28 were alleged by the SEC to have overestimated the value of the hedge fund assets and made other false claims.
+In part due the Great Recession, the funds lost value, and Jarkesy and Patriot28 were alleged by the SEC to have overestimated the value of the hedge fund assets and made other false claims.
 Under Dodd-Frank's new provisions, after an investigation, the SEC opted to use internal proceedings rather than a jury trial to evaluate its claims against Jarkesy and Patriot28.
-The SEC initiated the enforcement action in March 22, 2013 with its ALJ.
+The SEC initiated the enforcement action on March 22, 2013, with its ALJ.
+The SEC's enforcement mechanism does not provide a jury trial or access to an Article III judge, only an in-house administrative law judge at the SEC.